 Another resource is the Physician Compare Website.
 This publicly accessible website allows consumers to search for and select physicians based on quality scores and in comparison to other physicians and groups.
 Beginning in 2015, CMS is phasing in PQRS measures data and a listing of groups, physicians and other EP’s who satisfactorily report such data.
 With increasing numbers of consumers becoming active shoppers for healthcare services, the impact of this website is expected to increase as well.

 Monitoring physicians’ and groups’ performance in quality and cost metrics has become an important aspect of a practice’s revenue maximization program.
 Following our 7-Step program will help you achieve the best results under the PQRS and VM system.
 Healthcare Administrative Partners is committed to helping our clients maximize their reimbursement from Medicare and other payers, and as these programs change and expand we will continue to publish information and educational resources that will give you the tools you need for success.
-Be sure to subscribe to this blog to receive our latest updates and download our whitepaper: The ABCs of PQRS and VM.
+Be sure to subscribe to this blog to receive our latest updates.